Thinking of transferring to OR from Fond du Lac Tribal and Community College?

 Credit or waiver of credit will be authorized using “A Guide to the Evaluation of Educational Experiences in the Armed Services,” (by ACE) after consultation with appropriate faculty members.
 These credits will be granted on a Pass (P) basis.

 Veterans who receive financial assistance should check for rules that do not permit payment for courses that are taken more than once and refer to Fond du Lac Tribal and Community College’s Veterans Services contact for more information.
 Courses taken must meet degree requirements to receive funding.
-For more information, please view the page on the Minnesota State Colleges and Universities System website located here.
+For more information, please view the page on the Minnesota Department of Veterans Affairs website here.

 Credit by Examination